OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/_posts/2015-01-10-vps-ruby-on-rails-hosting-2.md

 If you've mapped your droplet to a domain, replace `localhost` with the name of your domain.

+Use [sites-available / sites-enabled config files](https://www.linode.com/docs/websites/nginx/how-to-configure-nginx#server-virtual-domains-configuration) if you want to host multiple projects on this server.

 ### Step 11 - Extra Security stuff:

 Enable the [ufw](https://help.ubuntu.com/community/UFW) Firewall to only permit web (port 80) and ssh (port 22) traffic: